 Yoruba cosmology asserts that all humans come from heaven.
 At the beginning of creation, Orisha Obatala molded human heads and Olodumare (God) breathed life into the body.
 As a result, a pair of souls evolved from this process.
 As they manifest into living creatures, one soul journeys to the earth and dwells in a physical body.
 The other soul remains in heaven, though the two maintain an infinite connection.

 Typically, the earthly soul has no memory of their heavenly peers.
 Conversely, the heavenly soul is keenly aware of this relationship and oftentimes desires to resume it.
 In which case, the heavenly peer will show up in the earthly soul’s dream state.
 At times, the heavenly peer causes trouble in the earthly peer’s life.
-This usually occurs when the person fails to remember their heavenly mates or sacred vows they made to them when before leaving heaven.
+This usually occurs when the person fails to remember their heavenly mates or sacred vows they made to them before leaving heaven.

 Egbe Orun Connections